5 plants to put in your bedroom for a better night’s sleep

 Similar to jasmine, the National Sleep Foundation, says smelling lavender has been shown to decrease heart rate and blood pressure, “potentially putting you in a more relaxed state.”
 Lavender requires full sun and well-drained soil.

-To really get good quality shut-eye, it's important to strike the right balance of humidity in the air.
-If the air in your bedroom is dry, introducing a peace lily to your bedside will increase the humidity by up to 5%.
+To really get good-quality shut-eye, it's important to strike the right balance of humidity.
+If the air in your bedroom is dry, introducing a peace lily to your bedside will increase the humidity by up to five per cent.
 This also means less dry skin and hair!
 The best part?
 Peace lilies are pretty fuss-free and require little watering and light.

 With its ability to purify the air, heal sunburn, reduce dry skin and ease cuts and bites, aloe vera is something of a godsend.
 Choose a spot that gets lots of light and water generously once every two weeks, once the soil has dried.